Diversity Promotion

 As required by law

-KIOXIA provisions
+Our provisions

 Childcare leave

-Number of times: Maximum once per child
+Number of times: maximum twice per child

 Short-time shifts